 PYTHON CHALLENGES FOR INTERMEDIATES

-DATA GATHERING, DATA STRUCTURES AND OOP PRACTICE
+PYTHON DATA SCIENCE, DATA STRUCTURES AND OOP PRACTICE

 Maria Lymperaiou is a software engineer at JP Morgan Chase Bank in the UK.
 She has been researcher at the European Organization for Nuclear Research (CERN) in Switzerland and holds a ME Electrical and Computer Engineering.